LICENSE#: CCC1335003 | CGC1539879

 Signs Your Flat Roof Has a Drainage Problem

-Think your flat roof might not be draining right?
+Think your flat roof not draining properly?
 Here’s what to look for.

 Weather plays a big role here.
 In areas like ours, harsh winters, heavy rains, and those freeze-thaw cycles can push any flat roof drainage system to its limit.
 Knowing the early warning signs can save you a lot of stress, money, and structural damage down the road.